 Personal Items in School

-PLEASE NOTE: Please DO NOT allow children to bring toys, mobile phones or games to school - these may become lost or broken and the school can take no responsibility for their safety.
+PLEASE NOTE: Please DO NOT allow children to bring toys, mobile phones (Y6 only with prior permission for those walking home alone) or games to school - these may become lost or broken and the school can take no responsibility for their safety.

 Medical / Dental Visits

-It is helpful if the school can be informed in advance when a child will be attending a medical appointment.
+School should be informed in advance when a child will be attending a medical appointment (appointment card/letter is needed).
 Please report to the School Office before collecting your child.

 NO CHILD may leave the school premises during the day unless an adult accompanies them.